Skip to main content

 Flown on NASA’s ER-2 aircraft, a high-altitude aircraft based at NASA Armstrong Flight Research Center in Edwards, California

 Air-LUSI has completed seven engineering and demonstration ER-2 flights, successfully recording lunar observations on six flights.
-Its first science flights were conducted in March of 2022 with the instrument flying and making successful measurements on four of five scheduled nights.
-A second science campaign is scheduled for March 2025.
+It took its first science flights in March 2022, with the instrument making successful measurements on four of five scheduled nights.
+Air-LUSI’s second science campaign took place in March 2025.
+The data it collected, available through NIST’s data portal, is 10 times more accurate than the previous state of the art.

 The “near-space airplane” operates as high as 21 kilometers (about 13 miles) above sea level, to enable measurements above most of Earth’s interfering atmosphere.
-Air-LUSI flies at night to observe the Moon with the telescope mounted inside a wing pod that is open to air that can be as cold as minus 60 degrees Celsius.
+Air-LUSI flies at night with the telescope mounted inside a wing pod that is open to air that can be as cold as minus 60 degrees Celsius.
 A robotic mount keeps the telescope tracking the Moon, compensating for aircraft motion.

 NIST, University of Maryland Baltimore County, NASA Headquarters, NASA Goddard, University of Guelph, McMaster University and the U.S. Geological Survey